Draft Lecture No. 12 --

 (forecasting the future), Clairvoyance (Extra Sensory Perception [ESP]),

-stopping/starting clocks without touching them), or other forms of parapsychological intervention [J. B. Rhine of Duke
+touching them), or other forms of parapsychological intervention [J. B. Rhine

-University], such as remote group prayer for infertile women to get pregnant at
+of Duke University], such as remote group prayer for infertile women to get

 Here are five of the most